1DS22CS223-SUPRIYAR/1DS22CS223-SUPRIYAR/README.md

 <!-- Introduction -->
 ## Hello! 👋 I'm Supriya R]

-I am a passionate software developer with a love for technology and innovation.
+I am a passionate computer science and engineering student with a love for technology and innovation.
 I enjoy creating software solutions that solve real-world problems.
 When I'm not coding, you can find me exploring the latest trends in tech, reading books, or hiking.

 <!-- Tech Stack -->
 ### 🛠️ Tech Stack